Keto Pumpkin Pie

-Bonus, this is also a gluten-free pumpkin pie, with only 3.7 grams of net carbs per serving so you can indulge with no guilt for Thanksgiving!
+Bonus, this is also a gluten-free pumpkin pie, with only 3.7 grams of net carbs per serving, so you can indulge with no guilt for Thanksgiving!

-You will love indulging in this keto pumpkin pie and all your friends and family won’t believe it’s keto as it tastes like a real authentic pumpkin pie, without the sugar!
+You will love indulging in this keto pumpkin pie, and all your friends and family won’t believe it’s keto as it tastes like a real authentic pumpkin pie without the sugar!

 Let me guide you on how you can make a bursting in flavor keto-friendly pumpkin pie to share with your family and friends this Thanksgiving.

 There are plenty of keto pie crusts you can use to make this keto sugar-free pumpkin pie.
-Below I listed a few low-carb crust recipe options including my favorite:
+Below I listed a few low-carb crust recipe options, including my favorite:

-Coconut flour pie crust recipe – this is my favorite recipe, only 4 ingredients, coconut flour, coconut oil, eggs, and sugar-free sweetener and the light sweetness of coconut flour goes very well with the pumpkin pie spice flavor or the pie filling.
+- Coconut flour pie crust recipe – this is my favorite recipe, only 4 ingredients, coconut flour, coconut oil, eggs, and sugar-free sweetener and the light sweetness of coconut flour goes very well with the pumpkin pie spice flavor or the pie filling.
 This crust is also dairy-free, nut-free, and paleo-friendly.
 So it is perfect if you have a few food allergies.

-Almond flour pie crust recipe – this is another delicious keto gluten-free pie crust for those who don’t like coconut flour.
+- Almond flour pie crust recipe – this is another delicious keto gluten-free pie crust for those who don’t like coconut flour.
 This crust is made with melted butter, almond flour, eggs, and vanilla extract.

-holds very well – it doesn’t crumble apart even with moist pie fillings.
+- It holds very well – it doesn’t crumble apart even with moist pie fillings.

-is sweet – coconut flour has a light sweet taste that goes well with sweet pie fillings.
+- It’s sweet – coconut flour has a light sweet taste that goes well with sweet pie fillings.

-But honestly, both pie crusts are delicious, quick and easy to make with only 4 ingredients.
+But honestly, both pie crusts are delicious, quick, and easy to make with only 4 ingredients.

 I prefer almond flour crust for quiches or keto savory pies because it is less flakey and sweet.

 Pre-baking the crust

 Prick and pre-bake the crust for 10 minutes with a piece of foil on top of the pie pan to prevent the crust from browning on the sides.

 Preparing the pumpkin pie filling

 Meanwhile, prepare the keto pumpkin pie filling.
 To make the best keto pumpkin pie recipe, you must use ingredients at room temperature.

 You only need a few ingredients to create a rich, smooth keto pumpkin pie filling:

-Eggs – preferably at room temperature, take them out of the fridge 30 to 60 minutes before you start
+- Eggs – preferably at room temperature, take them out of the fridge 30 to 60 minutes before you start.

-Unsweetened almond milk or unsweetened coconut milk – I love to use coconut milk as it goes very well with the coconut flour crust but it adds a coconutty flavor too, so choose what you love the most.
+- Unsweetened almond milk or unsweetened coconut milk – I love to use coconut milk as it goes very well with the coconut flour crust, but it adds a coconutty flavor too, so choose what you love the most.

-Sugar-free crystal sweetener – I love to use pure erythritol.
+- Sugar-free crystal sweetener – I love to use pure erythritol.
 For more on sweeteners, check out my top 4 keto sweeteners and find out how to convert them.

-Heavy cream or coconut cream if dairy-free or paleo.
-Note that coconut cream will add up to the carb count and it also enhances the coconut flavor of the filling.
+- Heavy cream or coconut cream if dairy-free or paleo.
+Note that coconut cream will add up to the carb count, and it also enhances the coconut flavor of the filling.

 This is the tricky part!
-Don’t worry, it’s not difficult to bake your keto pumpkin pie.
+Don’t worry.
+It’s not difficult to bake your keto pumpkin pie.
 You simply need to:

-Pre-bake the crust
+- Pre-bake the crust

-Prick the crust with a fork
+- Prick the crust with a fork

-In fact, gluten-free keto flours are burning quickly and if not protected with foil, they can darken very fast.
+In fact, gluten-free keto flours are burning quickly, and if not protected with foil, they can darken very fast.

 So simply tent the pie pan with a piece of foil to prevent this from happening.

-Once the pie is baked, transfer the pie to a cooling rack and allow to cool completely for at least 3 hours.
+Once the pie is baked, transfer the pie to a cooling rack and allow it to cool completely for at least 3 hours.

 Below I listed some dairy-free toppings if you want to make the paleo pumpkin pie version of this recipe.

-Unsweetened whipped cream
+- Unsweetened whipped cream

 The best dairy-free keto toppings are:

-Unsweetened whipped coconut cream
+- Unsweetened whipped coconut cream

-Coconut yogurt is made of100% coconut cream and probiotics, it has no sugar added so it’s a safe yogurt on keto.
+- Coconut yogurt is made of 100% coconut cream and probiotics.
+It has no sugar added, so it’s a safe yogurt on keto.